stenagam/identity/deno/deploy/README.md

 ### Online at Deno Deploy

 1. Create a [new project][newproject]
-2. Fork this repo on your Github account (click the "Fork" button on the upper left)
+2. Fork this repo on your Github account (click the "Fork" button on the upper right corner)
 3. Back on yours Deno Deploy project page, look for a "Deploy from GitHub" section and click "Continue"
 4. On the GitHub URL field paste the path to the server.ts file of this example, something like `https://github.com/XXXXX/identity/blob/main/deno/deploy/server.ts `